tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 **DISCUSS:** Will static versioning be sufficient?
 If it is felt that new dictionaries might want to be introduced more frequently than yearly, this draft would be better recast as its own TLS extension.
 A sketch of what that might look like is defined in Appendix TODO.

+## Method 1: Simple Baseline

 #### Setup

-* Convert to DER and concatenate.
+* Convert to the listing to pure DER and concatenate.
-* Pass the resulting blob to Zstd

-#### Operation
+#### Server Usage

+* Compress with options...
+* Do this once at startup and cache.
+* Could be provided externally, e.g. via script or web API.
-* Recommend use of max compression level since it is a start-up operation on the TLS Server and doesn't impact decompression speed.
+* Recommend max compression level as little impact on decompression speed.

+#### Client Usage

-* Use zstd with dict.
+* Configure zstd with the same shared dictionary.

 ## Method 2: Optimized